Responses to the COVID-19 pandemic in October 2020: 5 October

 New Zealand Prime Minister Jacinda Ardern announced that Auckland would drop to Alert Level 1 at 11:59 pm on 7 October, bringing the region in line with the rest of the country.
-Under Level 1, restrictions on social gatherings aren eliminated while wearing masks on public transportation will no longer be compulsory.
+Under Level 1, restrictions on social gatherings are eliminated while wearing masks on public transportation will no longer be compulsory.

 12 October

 The New Zealand Government signs an agreement with Pfizer and BioNTech to purchase 1.5 million COVID-19 vaccines.
 In addition, the Government has established a fund of $66.3 million to support a COVID-19 immunisation programme as soon as the vaccine is ready.

 26 October

 In Australia, Premier of Victoria Daniel Andrews has announced the relaxation of COVID-19 lockdown restrictions.
 From midnight on 27 October, cafes and pubs will be allowed to reopen with a 20-person limit and public gatherings of 50 people will be allowed.
 However, the 25 km travel limit and border restrictions between Greater Melbourne and regional Victoria remain in force until 8 November.
 Lockdown restrictions in Melbourne will be progressively eased on 28 October and 8 November.